42Zavattas/generator-bangular/README.md

     gulp build

 Wipe old generated `dist` directory while keeping the `.git` to preserve your remotes configuration.
 Concat all the scripts and vendors in one minified `.js` file, same thing for your styles.
-Minify all images in your assets.
-Rev all ressources for caching purposes; copy the server part.
+Rev all resources for caching purposes; copy the server part.

     gulp serve:dist